Croatian Sovereignists

 The Croatian Sovereignists (Hrvatski suverenisti) are a conservative and Christian right-wing political party in Croatia.
 The party was founded in 2019 and is led by Marijan Pavliček.

+The party grew out of a coalition formed ahead of the 2019 European Parliament election in Croatia by four parties: the Croatian Conservative Party (HKS), the Croatian Growth (Hrast), the Croatian Party of Rights Dr. Ante Starčević (HSP AS), and the United Croatian Patriots (UHD).
+The coalition finished third and re-elected its list leader, MEP Ruža Tomašić.

 History

 Foundation

-The party was originally founded in November 2019 as a political platform between the Croatian Conservative Party, Hrast-Movement for Successful Croatia, and some citizens' initiatives, such as "Istina o Istanbulskoj" and "Hrvatski bedem".
+The party was originally founded in November 2019 as a political platform between the Croatian Conservative Party (HKS), Croatian Growth (Hrast), and some citizens' initiatives, such as "Istina o Istanbulskoj" and "Hrvatski bedem".

 2020 parliamentary election

 In 2020, the party entered the Sabor (Croatian Parliament) in a Homeland Movement-led coalition.
 As of 2021, the Croatian Sovereignists have four MPs in the Sabor.

-Merge of smaller right-wing parties
+Merger of smaller right-wing parties

-On October 2, 2021, a unification assembly was held in Croatia's capital Zagreb.
-During the assembly it was announced, that three smaller conservative and right-wing parties (Croatian Conservative Party, Hrast-Movement for Successful Croatia and the Generation of Renewal) will become defunct to merge and work together as the Croatian Sovereignists.
+On 2 October 2021, a unification assembly was held in Croatia's capital Zagreb.
+During the assembly it was announced that HKS, Hrast and the Generation of Renewal (GO), three smaller conservative and right-wing parties, will become defunct to merge and work together as the Croatian Sovereignists.